DIY Portable Recording Studio

 Whitmor Cube The Witmor 14x14 collapsible cube ships in quantities of 2 for about $19.99 at Target.com, Wal-mart.com and Amazon (by way of Target).
 You can't get them in stores for some reason, so you'll have to order online.

 Bread Knife You need a bread knife for cutting the foam - trust me it works better than anything else.
-A cheap Chefmate knife or any of the $4 or under variety, like the World Kitchen/Ekco 7" Bread Knife from Amazon are great solutions for this.
-Don't use your wife's bread knife unless you plan on buying her a new one - the foam is hard on the blade.
+A cheap Chefmate knife or any of the $10 or under variety, like the OXO Good Grips bread knife from Amazon are great solutions for this.
+Don't use the bread knife in your kitchen unless you plan on buying a new one - the foam is hard on the blade.

 Additional Tools The only additional tools you will need is a tape measure to make sure you cut the foam in the right place and a Sharpie to mark the foam to make the cut.

 Assuming you already have a Sharpie and tape measure, you're looking at total cost of approximately $42 plus any tax and shipping for materials to make 2 of these cubes.

 I bought the Large Space Bags 3 pack from Target for my packing solution.
 You can get both the Space Bags and the Whitmor cubes through Amazon's affiliation with Target and spend less on shipping for the overall package (you can likely get a bread knife this way as well).